 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 Lifeline is a federally funded program that helps income-eligible consumers afford local telephone service.
-The program is administered by local telephone companies and provides a monthly discount on basic telephone services for eligible customers.
+Local telephone companies administer the program.
+It provides a monthly discount on basic telephone services for eligible customers.

 Lifeline applications must be submitted directly to your local phone company.

-Consumers enrolled in one or more of the following assistance programs may qualify for Lifeline benefits:
+2. Be enrolled in one or more of the following programs:

 Efforts to combat fraud, waste and abuse in the Lifeline program have been underway at the state and federal levels for some time.
-Consumers who are aware of fraud in the program are encouraged to contact the FCC toll-free at 1-855-4LL-TIPS (or 1-855-455-8477) or by email at email@example.com.
+If you are aware of fraud in the program, please contact the FCC toll-free at 1-855-4LL-TIPS (or 1-855-455-8477) or at email@example.com.

 How to apply